Ironheart (character): Origins

 Riri Williams is a 15-year-old engineering student and the daughter of Riri Williams Sr. Following her father's death, Riri lives with her mother Ronnie, her stepfather Gary, and her paternal Aunt Sharon in Chicago.
 A certified super-genius, she attends the Massachusetts Institute of Technology on a scholarship.
-Riri later befriended Natalie Washington who showed an interest in her work.
-One day during a picnic at Marquette Park, an assailant driving his car opened fire on some bystanders with Riri being devastated that Gary and Natalie became victims of the shooting.
+Riri later befriended Natalie Washington, who showed an interest in her work.
+During a picnic at Marquette Park, Gary and Natalie are killed in a drive-by shooting.
 Working alone, Riri designs a suit of armor similar to the Iron Man Armor using material stolen from campus.
 When campus security knocks at her door, she flees while wearing the suit.

 When Williams prevents two inmates from escaping the New Mexico State Penitentiary, her suit is damaged.
 Upon returning to her mother's house, Riri continues to work on improving the suit, much to the dismay of her aunt.
 Tony Stark hears of Riri's accomplishment and goes to meet her.
 During their meeting, Stark decides that he will endorse her decision to become a superhero.